 Whilst both these companies are disruptors in the fintech industry, SoFi is a tad riskier due to its debt-to-equity ratio.
 Marqeta on the other hand is much less risky due to its shiny new partnership with Google Pay which will give it the space and revenue to grow into a fintech powerhouse.

 Are these businesses just a tad too risky for you?
 Never fear; MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 Contributing Writer at MyWallSt